kristianmandrup/infomatrix-blog/_posts/appgyver-facebook-login.md

 The `Version number` shown to users, e.g. "1.0".

-The `Package Identifier` must match the Package identifier in your Facebook app Android settings.
+The `Package Identifier` of the Google Play field must match the `Google Play Package Name` field value in your Facebook app Android settings, such as: `com.infomatrix.kitchensink`

 ![App settings](/img/posts/appgyver/app-settings.png "App settings")